-While “Path of the Rabbit” is played on a very small game board, it can get pretty difficult thanks to the tile-stacking mechanic.
-This way, its players need to be foresightful and focused to win.
+While “Path of the Rabbit” is played on a very small game board, it can get pretty difficult thanks to the tile stacking mechanic.
+This way, players need to be foresightful and focused to win.

 Read more about “Path of the Rabbit”.

-”Definitely Real Football” is one of the most goofy sports game in the whole history of jam games.
+“Definitely Real Football” is one of the most goofy sports games in the whole history of jam games.

 Read more about “Definitely Real Football”.

-In the frustrating and at the same time awesome “Dungeon In a Bottle” you have to walljump for your life, but not just to avoid something, but to also alter the level itself.
-And damn, that feedback feels so good!
+In the frustrating and at the same time awesome “Dungeon In a Bottle” you have to wall jump for your life, but not just to avoid something, but to also alter the level itself.

 Read more about “Dungeon In a Bottle”.

-Fly, little birdie, fly!
-The controls in “air mail” feel so smooth, that you won’t like to stop to fly in circles and all over the little world!
+The controls in “air mail” feel so smooth, that you will not like to stop to fly in circles and all over the little world.

 Read more about “air mail”.

-In “Goblins 2 Go” you just have to find the right proportions of eight different potions to create a goblin, which should fit the needs of your customers.
-A simple and neat concept well executed!
+In “Goblins 2 Go” you have to find the right proportions of eight different potions to create a goblin, which should fit the needs of your customers.
+The concept is simple, but well-executed.

 Read more about “Goblins 2 Go”.

 Jumping on giant watermelons to get seeds to plant new and more giant watermelons?
-That’s what I call some real game juice (nope, we’re not a bit sorry for that pun)… I’m sold!
+That is what we would call some real game juice – and no, we are not sorry for that pun.

 Read more about “Melon Poppers”.

 By placing different musical plants on this planet, you can create some sweet beats and sounds.
-That’s why it’s so much fun to try out the different combinations in “Planetone”.
+That is why it is so much fun to try out the different combinations and interaction possibilities in “Planetone”.

 Read more about “Planetone”.

-You can find an impossible high amount of such high-quality images in the wonderful “HE BEAT HER.” – the whole art style of its developer is absolutely gorgeous.
+You can find an impossible high amount of high-quality images in the wonderful “HE BEAT HER.”; the whole art style is absolutely gorgeous.

 Read more about “HE BEAT HER.”.

 Sweet pixel art for a giant monster?
-Sure, in “Den” you will see exactly that.
+In “Den” you will see exactly that.